beegeary/vending/README.md

 * no display is made of the total cash balance inside the machine, though it's a factor in whether or not exact change is required for payment

 * there is so far no concern for the user's own account: keeping track of initial ability to pay or adding change returned back to the account

+Building the Application:

+Application source files are at https://github.com/beegeary/vending.

+Download project and unzip.
+Under your download folder, the solution file will be in \vending-master\VendingConsole\.
+Use your preferred build tool to download dependencies and build.
+With MSBuild for example, command will look like:

+msbuild.exe <path>\vending-master\VendingConsole\vendingconsole.sln /p:Configuration=Debug /p:Platform="Any CPU"

+...with the resulting application file at <path>\vending-master\VendingConsole\VendingTests\bin\Release\VendingConsole.exe

+Tests can be run in Visual Studio, Test Explorer, or if you prefer to run tests (vendingtests.dll) from command line, vstest.console.exe can be executed like this:

+vstest.console.exe "<path>\vending-master\VendingConsole\VendingTests\bin\Debug\vendingtests.dll" /UseVsixExtensions:true